Green tree python: Distribution and habitat

+Biology

 Behaviour

-Primarily arboreal, M. viridis has a particular way of resting in the branches of trees; it loops a coil or two over the branches in a saddle position and places its head in the middle.
+Primarily arboreal, M. viridis has a particular way of resting in the branches of trees; it loops a coil or two over the branches in a saddle position and places its head in the middle of its loops.
 This trait is shared with the emerald tree boa (Corallus caninus) of South America.
 This habit, along with their similar appearance, has caused people to confuse the two species when they are seen outside their natural habitat.

 Diet

-The diet of green tree pythons consists mostly of small mammals, such as rodents, and sometimes reptiles, such as geckos and skinks.
+The diet of green tree pythons consists mostly of small mammals, such as murid rodents (Melomys capensis, M. cervinipes, Mus domesticus, Rattus leucopus, other Rattus spp.), and sometimes reptiles, such as geckos and skinks (Carlia longipes), and insects.
 This snake, like the emerald tree boa, was previously thought to eat birds; however, Switak conducted field work on this issue.
 In examining stomach contents of more than 1,000 animals, he did not find any evidence of avian prey.
 Prey is captured by holding onto a branch using the prehensile tail and striking out from an S-shaped position and constricting the prey.
 Wild specimens have also been observed and photographed wrapped around the base of small tree trunks facing down in an ambush position, presumably waiting for ground mammals to prey upon.

 Reproduction

 M. viridis is oviparous, laying one to 25 viable eggs per clutch.
 Breeding has never been reported from the wild, but in captivity, eggs are incubated and protected by the female.
-Hatchlings are lemon-yellow with broken stripes and spots of purple and brown, or golden or orange-red.
+Hatchlings are lemon-yellow with broken stripes and spots of purple and brown; or golden- or orange-red.
 For yellow individuals at Iron Range National Park, Australia, the color change occurred over 5–10 days when individuals were 58–60 cm long, which corresponds to about a year old.
 Color change for red juveniles has not been observed in the wild.

+Lifespan

+Information on actual ages in the wild is limited for Morelia viridis.
+However, a population at Iron Range on Cape York Peninsula, Australia had an average age of 3.4 years.
+It is predicted that these pythons could live for at least 15 years, with a maximum age of 19.
+Green tree pythons in captivity have lived only slightly longer with the record age set at 20 years old.